Forecast-it/react-virtualized-dnd/README.md

     _Draggables_ and _Droppables_ can be organized in groups.

 _Droppables_ use an internal scrollbar to virtualize its children, and the _DragDropContext_ offers the option to include an outer scrollbar that can be scrolled while dragging.
+Addtionally, a DragScrollBar component is also available, which is a simple scroll container that reacts to drags and scroll near its edges.

 React-virtualized-dnd places a placeholder in droppables during drag, which is placed after the draggable element hovered over during drag.
 The placeholderId represents the id of the element it was placed after.
 On drag end, the _DragDropContext_ returns the placeholderId.